laminas-api-tools/api-tools-mvc-auth/README.md

-ZF MVC Auth
+Laminas MVC Auth
 ===========

-Provide events for Authentication and Authorization in the ZF2 MVC lifecycle.
+Provide events for Authentication and Authorization in the Laminas MVC lifecycle.

 Installation